bsc-pm/tagaspi/README.md

 format).
 There is a header file which can be included from user applications that declare all needed functions and constants: `TAGASPI.h`.

+## Run-time Options

+The TAGASPI library has some run-time options that can be set through environment variables.
+These are:

+* `TAGASPI_POLLING_FREQUENCY` (default `500` us): The polling frequency in which the in-flight one-sided TAGASPI operations are checked by a transparent task in the background.
+This polling task is scheduled every specific number of microseconds to check the pending operations that have been issued by the tasks that called the TAGASPI communication services.
+This envar expects a positive integer number; the value `0` means that the task should be always running.
+Notice that the task leverages a CPU while running.
+By default, this task runs every `500` microseconds, but this value may be too high in communication-intensive applications.
+This envar is only considered when running with OmpSs-2 2020.06 or newer.

 ## Using TAGASPI in Hybrid Applications